mpadge/hackmd-stat-software/standards/spatial.md

     coordinates, and maintained in the return object according to* **SP3.1***, are printed by default on the axes.*

-Time Series Software which returns objects with geographical coordinates
+Spatial Software which returns objects with geographical coordinates
 should:

 -   **SP4.3** *Offer an ability to generate interactive (generally